qkzk/fm/development.md

   - [x] execute a command with sudo privileges
 - [x] FIX: modification time used `%d/%m/%y`.
 Changed to `%Y/%m/%d` to allow sorting and respect conventions
 - [x] display sort kind in first row
+- [ ] EventExec refactor
+  - event: linked to an Action, same name
+  - exec: linked to an executable mode, same name
+  - every helper should be moved outside the struct

 ## TODO